SpineEventEngine/chat-bot/ENVIRONMENT.md

    the Cloud Run [service](#cloud-run).

-   Also, the `dead lettering` is configured for the subscription, so all the undelivered messages are sent to `dead-incoming-bot-messages` topic.
+   Also, the `dead lettering` is configured for the subscription, so all the undelivered messages are sent to the `dead-incoming-bot-messages` topic.

    The subscription uses `cloud-run-pubsub-invoker` service account to implement service2service authentication (see [IAM](#iam) section for details).